wchieng/spiralmatrix/README.md

 spiralmatrix
 ============

 Generates a spiral matrix of size N^2.
+Takes N as a command-line argument.